ospfranco/ospfranco.github.io/_posts/2021-02-24-how-to-create-a-javascript-jsi-module.md

 }
 ```

-Unfortunately, there is **0** documentation for the JSI bridge and it's bindings...
-You will have to resort reading the [JSI source code](https://github.com/facebook/react-native/blob/master/ReactCommon/jsi/jsi/jsi.cpp).
+As of this writing there is little documentation for the JSI bridge and it's bindings, the [JSI source code](https://github.com/facebook/react-native/blob/master/ReactCommon/jsi/jsi/jsi.cpp) is the best source of information, but some descriptions:

+### jsi::Value

-`jsi::Value` is a wrapper for javascript values, there are some values you can create directly by just calling it, for example booleans and numbers, other stuff like strings are a bit more complex, they require encoding (ex.
-UTF8) to decode/encode (here is an [example](https://github.com/craftzdog/react-native-quick-base64/blob/master/cpp/react-native-quick-base64.cpp)).
-There are also other methods, in the code I present I'm using `jsi::detail::throwJSError` to throw a JS error to the javascript code.
+Is a wrapper for javascript values, there are some values you can create directly by just calling it, for example booleans and numbers, other stuff like strings are a bit more complex, they require encoding (ex.
+UTF8) to decode/encode (here is an [example](https://github.com/craftzdog/react-native-quick-base64/blob/master/cpp/react-native-quick-base64.cpp))

+### jsi::detail::throwJSError

+To throw a JS error to the javascript code.
 Note that the function we created is synchronous, and because it can throw an error, you need to wrap it in a try/catch when you call it from the JavaScript side.

+### Careful with C++ and memory management

 There are other convenience methods for dealing with JSIValues such as `isNumber`, `isString` (do note that javascript numbers are always doubles).
 Once you start dealing with objects things get more complicated, you need to be able to move (`std::move`) values around, so that they don't get wiped from memory once your function ends.